MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/always-on-vpn/deploy/always-on-vpn-deploy.md

 Always On VPN has many benefits over the Windows VPN solutions of the past.
 Key improvements in integration, security, connectivity, networking control, and compatibility align Always On VPN with Microsoft's cloud-first, mobile-first vision.
 For details on the improved functionality, see [Always On VPN Advanced Features](../../vpn-map-da.md#improved-functionality).

 Always On VPN provides a single, cohesive solution for remote access for all your connected devices going forward, even personally owned devices.
 Also, you can choose which management platform they prefer for deploying the Always On VPN configuration because the CSP is not vendor specific.

+You most likely have the technologies deployed that you can use for the Always On VPN deployment.
+Other than your DC/DNS servers, the Always On VPN deployment requires an NPS (RADIUS) server, a CA server, and a Remote Access (Routing/VPN) server.
+Once the infrastructure is set up, you must enroll clients and then connect the clients to your on-premises securely through several network changes.

 ## <a name="bkmk_about"></a>About this deployment